Experience GraphQL Summit 2024: Watch On-demand →

 With Fruit as our type, we can see how its price could exist as one of its fields.

-A banana accompanied by two labels, one indicating it's a Fruit type, the other that it has a field called price.
+A banana accompanied by two labels, one indicating it's a Fruit type, the

 Fields let us provide specific information about what makes up a type.
 A market representing its products as types might sell several kinds of fruit, and want to keep track of different information like name, price, and quantity available.
 The field values for each kind of fruit can differ, but they belong to the same type and share the same fields.

-Three different kinds of fruit, represented individually as instances of the Fruit type with a name, price, and quantity.
+Three different kinds of fruit, represented individually as instances of the

 In GraphQL, this Fruit type is considered an Object Type.
 When we need to represent a new kind of fruit, the type gives us a standard way to organize a fruit's fields and corresponding values so that we can access and use them.